 Last year, contributions from West Virginia University faculty and staff helped change the story for over 32,000 individuals.

 Through its annual fund-raising campaign, the United Way of Monongalia and Preston Counties helps support 27 health and human service agencies in those counties.
 These agencies do not have the resources to mount elaborate fund-raising campaigns on their own; therefore, their survival is dependent on the funds they receive from the United Way.
 Each year, these agencies’ services impact the lives of thousands of individuals who need a helping hand.

 The United Way, in cooperation with WVU, is authorized to administer the West Virginia State Employees Combined Campaign for University faculty, staff, and students.
 The United Way campaign is the only philanthropy that the institution commits to each year.
 The campaign, which is now in its 36th year is the only charity that is allowed to solicit from employees on campus.

 HOW ARE CONTRIBUTIONS DISTRIBUTED?

-Contributions that are not designated for specific agencies on employee pledges are allocated to the 27 agencies according to the recommendations of a 48 member Citizens’ Review Committee.
+Contributions that are not designated for specific agencies on employee pledges are allocated to the 27 agencies according to the recommendations of an 18-member Citizens’ Review Committee.
 Committee members make their recommendations after spending weeks visiting each agency, and reviewing services and financial operations.
 Final approval of the recommendations is made by the United Way volunteer Board of Directors.